Site Manager vs Registered Builder: Which is Right For Me?

 site management vs registered builders

-Employers are looking for site managers and builders in both areas with a combination of hard and soft skills, so ensuring you have the exact skill set needed when applying for these roles allows you to stay ahead of the competition and get the job.
+Are you ready to further your career in building and construction but unsure of what’s right for you?
+Working in this industry is exciting and some of the most popular roles include site manager or registered builder.
+Employers are looking for site managers and builders with a combination of hard and soft skills, so ensuring you have the exact skill set needed when applying for these roles allows you to stay ahead of the competition and get the job.

 What does a site manager do?

-Site managers oversee and manage the building project’s site requirements from start to finish.
-They may delegate tasks, coordinate the build, manage budgets, develop and execute project plans, advise on regulatory issues and uphold the Work, Health, and Safety of the site.
-Whilst site managers aren’t often on the tools themselves, they usually work directly on the worksites they manage.
+Site managers oversee and manage a construction project’s site requirements from start to finish.
+Site managers aren’t often on the tools themselves; they usually work directly on the worksites they manage.

 The top skills required to succeed in a career in site management are: